true-async/php-true-async-rfc/basic.md

 2. The exception is passed to the `Scope`.
 3. If the `Scope` has an exception handler defined, it will be invoked.
-4. If the `Scope` does not have an exception handler, the `cancel()` method is called, canceling all coroutines in this scope from top to bottom in the hierarchy, including all child scopes.
+4. If the `Scope` does not have an exception handler, the `cancel()` method is called, canceling all coroutines in this scope, including all child scopes.
 5. If the `Scope` has responsibility points, i.e., the construction `await $scope`, all responsibility points receive the exception.
 6. Otherwise, the exception is passed to the parent scope if it is defined.